-Larsa Pippen Slays In Deep Plunging Metallic Dress
+Larsa Pippen Slays In Deep, Plunging Metallic Dress

 “People that don’t home wreck,” another added.

-“24 year olds with 60 million dollar NBA contracts,” a third said of Larsa’s rumored hook-up, Malik Beasley.
+“24 year olds with 60 million dollar NBA contracts,” a third said of Larsa’s rumored hookup, Malik Beasley.

 Over 10,000 fans liked the post in under an hour, and her supporters tried their best to drown out the haters.